graphicsdesk/spectate/README.md

 4. Install [Node](https://nodejs.org/en/).

 5. Install a code editor.
 [Visual Studio Code](https://code.visualstudio.com) is a great option.
-(If you use VSCode, I highly recommend going through the First Steps in the [documentation](https://code.visualstudio.com/docs).
+(If you use VS Code, I highly recommend going through the First Steps in the [documentation](https://code.visualstudio.com/docs).

 ## Setup